 What happens if I don’t file a certificate or an affidavit applying for an exemption?

-A certificate is required when you file your application unless the matter falls within one of the exceptions outlined above, in which case you must file an affidavit.
+A certificate is required when you file your application unless the matter falls within one of the exceptions outlined above, in which case you must file an affidavit providing evidence for the exemption.
 If these requirements are not met, the Court cannot accept your application and the case cannot progress.

 Legal advice